-Sky has decided to join BT and Virgin Media in offering its own mobile network service alongside TV, landline and broadband.
+Sky has joined BT and Virgin Media in offering its own mobile network service alongside TV, landline and broadband.

 Sky Mobile, will try and give you a few features you might not find anywhere else.
 That's why we've decided to give you a low down on the new network, what it costs and what you get for your money.

 What is Sky Mobile?

 In addition to its TV, broadband and landline services, Sky now offers a 4G mobile network service too.
 Sky Mobile is for existing Sky subscribers and new, non-Sky customers.
 There are benefits to having Sky TV too, but it is not necessary.

 How much does Sky Mobile cost?

 Sky mobile has a simple structure.
 There are three data plans and two options for calls and texts.
 You pick one of the plans, then choose how you want to pay for your calls and texts.

 - 1GB of data: £10 per month